Skip to main content

 Only drink bottled or boiled water

 Tap water is not safe to drink.
-Always use bottled water from sealed bottles.
-Boil water for at least 3 minutes if bottled water unavailable.
-Hotels typically provide safe drinking water.
+Stick to sealed bottled water, and if none is available, boil water for at least 3 minutes.
+Hotels usually provide safe drinking water.

 HIGH